cybertec-postgresql/pg_pwhash/README.md

 `Argon2` can use either implementations based on `libargon2` or `OpenSSL`. `pgxcrypto_pwhash` supports the GUC `pgxcrypto.argon2_default_backend` to control the default backend.
-This is currently set to `libargon2`.
+This is currently set to `libargon2` per default.
 Additionally it is possible to control the backend for hashing by the parameter `backend` when using the `pgxcrypto_gen_salt()` function.
 The following example shows the behavior.
 Please note that this uses `DEBUG`, to show the effect of the parameter: